marian-c/digital-logic-simulator/src/app/v3/optimizations.md

   without the dependencies since they're stable and checking them is extra work that's not actually needed?
 - deep check for structure equality before simulating, and document the perf diff
 - maybe Structure can have a Version flag and we can skip simulating based on that

+- when simulating
+  - [ ] don't handle box twice, is it already handled?
+  - [ ] store the connectors as well, leaving us with all 3 types simulated with minimal lookup
+    - only outputs or connector are actually required
+    - to avoid all lookup at render time, we can use a map instead of an array
+  - try storing only box outputs vs. storing only connectors, look up at render time everything else
+  - don't store inputs, loop up at render time, don't store connectors, loop up at render time
+  - store inputs, avoid loop up at render time
+  - store connectors, avoid loop up at render time
+  - all these might be faster if we ref link between box/connector and simState

+TODOs:

+- [x] add inputs state when dragging inputs / [ ] remove when removing inputs
+- [ ] add default simStates when adding boxes / [ ] connectors / [ ] remove when removing boxes / [ ] connectors